 If you are currently using a consumer Google account for University-related work, we strongly recommend that you check the University’s data storage guidelines and switch to Apps at UMass Amherst if appropriate.

 Yes, Apps at UMass Amherst can be used on computers as well as mobile devices.
 The “Apps” in Apps at UMass Amherst stands for “Applications” (Google Drive, Google Calendar, Google Sites, etc.), not to be confused with “Apps” that are used on mobile devices only.
 To access Apps at UMass Amherst, go to apps.umass.edu and log in with your IT Account NetID and password.
 You will be sent to your Calendar.
-Learn the basics of Apps at UMass Amherst with our Google Apps Quick Guide.
+Learn the basics of Google Apps at http://learn.googleapps.com/.

 Apps at UMass Amherst features Google Mail, Drive, Calendar, and Sites, as well as a host of other applications.
 Please remember: